 The majority of workers fit into two categories: those who are comfortable with technology and those who are not.
-Unless the business is technology specific, chances are both kinds of employees are working within your company.
+Unless the business is technology-specific, it is highly likely both employee types work within your company.
 When designing company projects, this needs to be considered.

 According to the Ivey Business Journal, it is not simply having advanced technology that leads a business to success.
 “Firm performance critically depends on how these technologies are implemented.
-(It) requires, among other things, a human resource strategy to develop the necessary worker skills and engage them in the process.”
+(It) requires… a human resource strategy to develop the necessary worker skills and engage them in the process.”
 Unless team members know how to operate the technologies they are using, those technologies can inversely slow down production for your company.

-Each employee is a vital gear in the corporate cog mechanism.
-By taking extra steps to ensure that employees have the appropriate skill sets, which will, in turn, give them stability, the process of instituting and/or updating technology in the workplace will be something they look forward to instead of loathing.
-The adage goes “you are only as strong as your weakest link.”
+Each employee is vital to the organization.
+By taking extra steps to ensure employees have the appropriate skill sets, updating technology in the workplace will be something they look forward to.
 If you want your team to be the best, make sure each link is strengthened so they can achieve their maximum potential.